 I’ve come to see the apology as a brave act.
 Admitting I was wrong was not an easy thing to do.
 It was gut wrenching hard.
 Admitting to your child’s face that you messed and hurt them is challenging to say the least.
 But, it’s worth it and I’m going to tell you why.
 I understand that some of you might be thinking, “What do I have to apologize for anyway?
 I am a good parent, trying my best, putting tons of time and energy into my kid(s).
 WTF.”
 Sarcastically, you might be thinking: “So what do you suggest I apologize for then: Going to work?
 Supporting my family?
 Making money so we can eat and have a roof over our heads??
 Or, maybe I should apologize for making meals, cleaning the house, and doing laundry”?
 The list could I on.
 I get it.

 For some of us, this is still hard to get… shouldn’t kids just know that we are doing our best?
 And shouldn’t that be good enough?
 Can’t we just call it even?
 To a certain extent, yes, this is true.
 As parents who love and do so much for our kids, we can be forgiven for most things.
 But, when we mess up in ways that hurt our kids, we need to own our mistakes.
 “But apologizing makes me feel wrong, and feeling wrong makes me feel bad, and feeling bad feels… bad”.
-Here’s how much I used to hate the idea of owning my own mistakes: I pretended that what I doing was right, and that whatever hurtful action I took (read: hitting, yelling, shaming, manipulating) was justified.
+Here’s how much I used to hate the idea of owning my own mistakes: I pretended that what I was doing was right, and that whatever hurtful action I took (read: hitting, yelling, shaming, manipulating) was justified.
 Here are some things that I would have said to myself after hurting my kids: “Well, he should have just cleaned up his toys”.
 Or “That wouldn’t have happened if she just brushed her teeth when I asked her to”.
 I could go on.
 But, it’s bullshit.
 Think about it.
 Isn’t it just a little strange that I get to scream, hurt, and shame my kids if they don’t “behave”?
 The absurdity of it hit me one day in a moment of truth.
 I thought about how I was trying to raise my kids.
 I thought to myself, “Let me get this straight, I am trying to help my kids become responsible, caring, free thinking individuals?
 How the hell am I supposed to accomplish that by acting out the very things I don’t want them to do”?
 It is absurd, but, that’s what I did, and I pretended that it was fine parenting.
 To get a good picture of it, all you have to do is imagine me forcefully grabbing my 2 year old and screaming, “Calm down”!!
-Yup.
+Yup… a little counterproductive don’t you think.

 The fact is: hurting, yelling, shaming and manipulating are not cool.
 They are mistakes.
-It’s okay, we all make mistakes as parents.
+It’s okay.
+We all make mistakes as parents.
 We will act out of anger and frustration, and we will do and say things we really shouldn’t.
 It’s okay, but let’s not pretend that it’s good parenting or something we should strive for.

 So, what does the Apology offer?